 The importance of the body being predominantly alkaline is seen with the blood.
 Our blood must be alkaline (approximately 7.3 – 7.4 pH) or death would be imminent.
 So when we eat acid forming foods, the blood must find (or steal) alkaline chemistry to keep its alkalinity.
-It does this by taking calcium (alkaline) from tissues, forming cholesterol (which is alkaline), producing cortisol and progesterone, and /or storing water to buffer acids (edema).
+It does this by taking calcium (alkaline) from tissues, forming cholesterol (which is alkaline), producing cortisone, cortisol and progesterone (which are anti-inflammatory steroids produced by adrenal glands), and /or storing water to buffer acids (edema).

 Acids are generally cellular waste, which are dealt with through one’s lymphatic system.
 When the body becomes too acidic, at first, stiffness, pain and swelling occur, then deeper problems affecting the function of the cells and tissues begins.
 Acids will eventually break down cells, ending in cancer cells or other problems.
 During this process, the tissue fails to perform its function.

 One can see from above just how important it is that one’s diet must be predominantly alkaline in its chemistry or one becomes more and more acidic.

 5. Foods that are acid and alkaline forming

 Now to look at what foods and liquids are acid and alkaline forming.
 Most fruits and vegetables are alkaline forming.
 Proteins and most grains are acid forming as well.
 Unripe fruit can be acidic.
 Raw dairy products are alkaline but if they are pasteurized they become acidic.
 For a more complete list, reference the table here.